Retail EDI Glossary

 Retailer

-A business or person that sells goods to the consumer, as opposed to a wholesaler or supplier, who normally sell their goods to another business.
+A business or person that sells goods to the consumer, as opposed to a wholesaler or supplier, who normally sells goods to another business.

 Returns (Sales)

-The merchandise sent back by a consumer to a retailer to the supplier, usually for one of the following reasons:
+The merchandise sent back by a consumer or a retailer to a supplier, usually for one of the following reasons:

 The return process is typically documented in the trading partner agreement.

 A level of inventory carried above and beyond basic levels to ensure the item is in stock when the customer needs it.
-This typically accounts for issues with item sales fluctuations, inconsistent inventory supply, long supply lead times, and variability or store stocking concerns.
+This typically addresses issues like item sales fluctuations, inconsistent inventory supply, long supply lead times and variability or store stocking concerns.

 Scan-Based Trading (SBT)

-A method of using Point of Sale data from scanners and retail checkout to initiate invoicing between a manufacturer and retailer (pay on use).
+A method of using Point of Sale data from scanners and retail checkout to initiate invoicing between a manufacturer and retailer.
+(Also called pay-on-use).

 Segmentation

-A method used to break down a category to a lower level of classification based on certain consumers’ shopping habits, store pattern, regional pattern, or seasonal pattern.
+A method used to break down a category into lower levels of classification based on certain consumers’ shopping habits, store pattern, regional pattern or seasonal pattern.

 Shipper